AusRegistry/ari-toolkit/readme.md

 ### Using extensions with commands

-The following example shows how to use the SecDNS extension with a Domain Create.
-It is necessary to specify what extensions you will be using at login time.
-Therefore, the `SessionManagerProperties` will use a list of extension uris when logging in to the EPP server.
-In the default `SessionManagerPropertiesImpl`, these will be stored in the `toolkit.properties` file with the prefix `xml.uri.ext`.
+The following example shows how to use extensions with commands.
+The examples below use the IDN extension for illustrative purposes, however you can substitute the extension below with any command extension.

+It is necessary to specify what extensions you will be using at login.
+The SessionProperties interface provides the list of extension URIs used in login commands sent to the EPP server.
+The default implementation sources this information from properties prefixed with xml.uri.ext, configured in the toolkit.properties file.

-Set up a standard Domain Create:
+Set up a command:

-    // Create a domain create command with the minimum required parameters final DomainCreateCommand command = new
+    // instantiate a domain create command
+    // adjust parameters to suit registry requirements DomainCreateCommand command = new DomainCreateCommand(
-       DomainCreateCommand(domainName, password, contactName, new
+        domainName, password, registrant, new String[] {tech});
-       String[] {contactName});

-    // Create the domain create response.
+Create the command extension:
-    final DomainCreateResponse domainCreateResponse = new
-       DomainCreateResponse();

-Initialise the extension class, `SecDnsDomainCreateCommandExtension`:

-    // Create a SECDNS create command extension object final SecDnsDomainCreateCommandExtension ext = new
-       SecDnsDomainCreateCommandExtension();

-Create a DSData object with the required DS data that you would like to add to the domain:

-    /* Create a DS data object, supplying key tag, algorithm, digest type and digest */ final DSData dsData = new DSData(1, 3, 1, 49FD46E6C4B45C55D4AC49FD46E6C4B45C55D4AC");

-Create a DSOrKeyType object, which is the container for all DS data and Key data associated with a domain:

-    /* Add the DS data to a DSOrKeyType object, which will store all DS and Key data for a domain */ final DSOrKeyType createData = new DSOrKeyType();

-Add the DS data to the DSOrKeyType object:

-    //Add the DS data to the DSOrKeyType object createData.addToDsData(dsData);

-    // Add the DSOrKeyType object to the extension ext.setCreateData(createData);
+    // instantiate the idn extension, specifying "ar" as the language tag CommandExtension extension = new DomainCreateIdnCommandExtension("ar");

 Add the extension to the command.
-Multiple extensions can be added to the same command if this is required.
+Multiple extensions can be added to the same command if required.
 You can then execute the command, which sends across the base command as well as all associate extensions:

-    // Add the extension to the domain create command command.appendExtension(ext);
+    // add the idn extension to the domain create command command.appendExtension(extension);

-    /* Tell the manager to execute the command.
-This command includes the SECDNS extension object. */ manager.execute(new Transaction(command, domainCreateResponse));
+    // execute the command containing the IDN extension manager.execute(new Transaction(command, response));

-Add the premium price extension to the domain check command to query for create and renew prices.

-    DomainCheckPremiumCommandExtension premiumExt = new DomainCheckPremiumCommandExtension();
-    command.appendExtension(premiumExt);

 **Receiving extension data**